-This recipe celebrates several things I love, including Craig's lamb.
-It's simple in technique and ingredients, but big and bright in flavor thanks to the lamb and the blend of fresh, biting greens and herbs slathered all over.
-The secret is a hot Lodge cast iron skillet that caramelizes and melds everything together to create a showstopper for the table.
+This recipe celebrates several things I love about lamb.
+It's simple in technique and ingredients, but big and bright in flavor thanks to the lamb and the blend of fresh, biting greens and herbs slathered all over before and after roasting.
+The secret is a hot 12" Lodge cast iron skillet that caramelizes and melds that fat and the meat together with the herbs and garlic to create a showstopper for the table.
+Make a double batch of the Greens Slather to put on the table for guests to spoon generously over the meat - save some for the next day and stir into pasta or on a lamb sandwich.

 For the Lamb

-- 1 6-lb. semi-boneless leg of Border Springs lamb, room temperature*
+- 1 6-lb. semi-boneless leg of lamb, room temperature*

 - 3 tablespoons Kosher salt